-These technologies enable us to provide higher value and more comprehensive total solutions and services to our customers through their digital transformation journey.
+These technologies enable us to provide higher value and more comprehensive total solutions to our customers through their digital transformation journey.

-To capitalise on the opportunities mentioned above, we continue to strengthen our strategic relationship with our suppliers while enhancing our specialised technical expertise and domain know-how on the latest and proven infrastructure solutions to deliver larger-scale projects.
-We also strive to develop a more diversified customer base across private and public sectors.
+To seize on the opportunities mentioned above, we continue to strengthen our strategic relationship with suppliers.
+Simultaneously, we are enhancing our specialised technical expertise and domain know-how in the latest and proven infrastructure solutions to deliver larger-scale projects.
+We also strive to develop a broader customer base across private and public sectors, thus ensuring diversification in our clientele.